Alternate Blood Hunter

 3rd-level Order of Alchemists feature

-Passive Mutagens.
-You have inoculated your blood with three experimental Mutagens of your choice from the list of Mutagens at the end of this Occult Order's description.
-You do not gain the benefits of these Mutagens until you Mutate.
+Latent Mutagens.
+You inoculate your bloodstream with three Mutagens of your choice from the list at the end of this Occult Order description.
+You do not gain any benefits from these Latent Mutagens until you Mutate (see below).

-During a long rest, you can use alchemist's supplies and spend 1 hour to replacing of the Passive Mutagens in your bloodstream with another Mutagen of your choice.
+During each long rest, you can spend 1 hour performing a dark procedure with alchemist's supplies and replace one of your Latent Mutagens with another Mutagen of your choice.

 Mutate.
-As a bonus action, you can Mutate to gain the benefits of a number of your Passive Mutagens equal to your Constitution modifier (minimum of 1) for 10 minutes.
+As a bonus action you can Mutate to gain benefits of a number of Latent Mutagens equal to your Constitution modifier (minimum of 1).
+Your physiology radically changes to match these benefits.
+This effect lasts for 10 minutes, but you can end it early as a bonus action.

-you can make a Vital Sacrifice to Mutate again.
+which, you must make a Vital Sacrifice to Mutate again.

 Enduring Mutation